iaryama/voxies-contracts/README.md

 ## Overview

-This repository contains the solidity smart contracts for Shoefy.
+This repository contains the solidity smart contracts for project-voxies

 ## Prerequisites